oracle-livelabs/oci-core/oci-fullstackdrs/drpg-members/drpg-members.md

 ![drpg add atp](./images/phoenix-atp-add.png)

-**muhsop-phoenix** DRPG status will change to updating; wait for a few seconds.
+**mushop-phoenix** DRPG status will change to updating; wait for a few seconds.
 You should be able to see ATP database has been added as Member.
 Refresh the DRPG page if required.
 You can monitor the status in the *Work requests* section under Resources.

 ![drpg atp added](./images/phoenix-atp-added.png)

 Navigate back to the DR Protection group page; the status of DRPG should be active.

-7. Now, we have added all the required members in the **muhsop-phoenix** DRPG.
+7. Now, we have added all the required members in the **mushop-phoenix** DRPG.
 It should show ATP Database.

     ![drpg members phoenix](./images/phoenix-allmembers.png)